mauroreisvieira/github-sublime-theme/README.md

 - Support for more language syntax.
 - Support for [A File Icons](https://github.com/SublimeText/AFileIcon).
 - Add new UI icons based on GitHub.
+- Improvements on Buttons, Inputs and Panel UI.